 In 1955, becoming unprofitable and in an attempt to conserve cash, Bavarian did not provide any bonuses to key employees, as they had each year for nearly two decades.
 Not surprisingly, some attrition occurred in response.
 The following year, bonuses were awarded based on performance, replacing the older and somewhat arbitrary system for bonus compensation.
 The 16 key employees receiving such bonuses at that time were; Mel Aicholz, Perry Austin, Lyle Baker, James Caldwell, Herman Determan, Frank Hamilton, Harold Klink, Carl Moeller, Joseph Ponzer, Larry Rinck, Larry Schrand, Jack Shannon, C.H.
 Wimberly, Paul Wettig, John Wuest and Walter Zanis.

-In addition to controlling the management of the firm, Will's family also controlled about 70 percent of the ownership in Bavarian; his brother Lou and Lou’s family (consisting of wife Melba and daughter Melba Ann) owned the remaining 30 percent.
-Will and his wife also owned about 30 percent of the company with Will's sons, Bill and Lou, each holding about a 20 percent interest in trust for their families.
+Will and his wife owned about 30 percent of the company, and their sons, Bill and Lou, each held about a 20 percent interest in trust for their families.
+Therefore, Will's family owned about 70 percent of the ownership in Bavarian, and Will and his sons had three of the four Director positions.
+Will's brother Lou was the other Director, and his family (consisting of wife Melba and daughter Melba Ann) owned the remaining 30 percent.
 For voting purposes, the closely-held family ownership of Bavarian was divided into different proportions among seven shareholders; Will, Lucia, Lou, Melba, Melba Ann, Louis and Bill.

 A DECLINE IN SALES VOLUME & PRODUCTION

 The major reason for Bavarian's sales decline beginning in the early 1950s was its relatively high expenses in comparison to its main competitors.
 This was primarily a result of operating two plants in the same trade area concomitantly, which created a duplication in their work force, equipment and bookkeeping.
-By 1950, all of Bavarian's local competitors had been operating only one plant and spending money to reduce their production costs.
-Unfortunately, Bavarian's investment in Plant No. 2 did the opposite.
-Another critical issue was that the overall demand for beer in the early 1950s - in Bavarian’s market area and the U.S. more generally - was nearing a plateau.
+By 1950, all of Bavarian's local competitors had been operating only one plant and making investments to reduce their production costs.
+Unfortunately, Bavarian's investment in Plant No. 2 did the opposite after a few years.
+Another critical issue was that the overall demand for beer in the early 1950s - in Bavarian’s Tri-State market area (Ohio, Kentucky and Indiana), and more generally throughout the U.S. - was nearing a plateau.
 This meant that in order for a brewery to increase its sales, it essentially needed to cannibalize sales from other breweries.
 Lower production expenses would allow a brewery to more effectively compete on the basis of cost, and spend more on modernization and marketing; without these, Bavarian found itself at a competitive disadvantage.
-However, in an effort to revitalize their sales, they made some modifications to their advertising between 1952 and 1956, as explained in the following section.
-Most importantly, they knew it was necessary to make fundamental changes to their production model, as explored in the section Consolidation and Modernization Program.
+However, in an effort to revitalize their sales, they made some modifications to their advertising between 1953 and 1957, as explained below.
+Most importantly, Bavarian's management realized that it was necessary to make fundamental changes to their production model, as explored in the section on Consolidation and Modernization Program.

 Bavarian had used "A Man's Beer" as their main advertising slogan from 1946.
 Along with slumping sales and changing times, Bavarian realized they needed to modify their advertising message to reach more customers.
 As shown by the coaster and ad below, beginning around 1953, their slogan was changed from “A Man’s Beer” to include "...and Hers Too!"
 (See below.)
 But "A Man's Beer" slogan was not completely dropped until 1955.